Filing Status Information

 For the specific requirements that must be met to qualify for head of household filing status, see California Head of Household Filing Status (FTB Pub 1540).
 In general, head of household filing status is for unmarried individuals and certain married individuals or RDPs living apart who provide a home for a specified relative You may be entitled to use head of household filing status if all of the following apply:

 - You were unmarried and not in a registered domestic partnership, or you met the requirements to be considered unmarried or considered not in a registered domestic partnership on December 31, 2016.

 - You paid more than one-half the cost of keeping up your home for the year in 2016.

 - For more than half the year, your home was the main home for you and one of the specified relatives who by law can qualify you for head of household filing status.

 - You were not a nonresident alien at any time during the year.

 For a child to qualify as your foster child for head of household purposes, the child must either be placed with you by an authorized placement agency or by order of a court.

 Find out if you qualify to use the HOH filing status by using the HOH self-test.

 Qualifying Widow(er) with Dependent Child

-Fill in the circle on Form 540, line 5 and use the joint return tax rates for 2015 if all of the following apply:
+Check the box on Form 540, line 5 and use the joint return tax rates for 2016 if all of the following apply: